Ubunfu/craftonomy-authz/README.md

 an API server listening to `api.craftonomy.net:443`) and also support TLS (terminated at the ingress controller).

 ### Preparing the K8s Server
 1. Provision a Ubuntu linux server in the cloud somewhere.
 Make sure port 22 is open to you, and ports 443/80 are open to the world.
+I recommend at least 2BG of memory, or I had problems provisioning all the K8s components we need.
 2. `sudo apt update & sudo apt full-upgrade -y && sudo reboot now`: Update everything and reboot it for safety
 3. `sudo snap install microk8s --classic`: Install microk8s
 4. `sudo usermod -aG microk8s ubuntu && newgrp microk8s`: Add the `ubuntu` user to the `microk8s` group, so you can run commands without using `sudo`.